sauravsehgal24/EasyBackendCl/README.md

 # EasyBackendCl

 ## About
-EasyBackendCl is a Paas.
+EasyBackendCl is Platform as a Service (PaaS).
 With the help of this service a user can create a NodeJS production server alongside a remote production database and can make API calls directly to this production server.

 ## Usage
 #### (Note: Some of the features still needs to be developed, so please be patient)